2018ik/2018ik.github.io/_wiki/fellowship.markdown

 **Fellowship** in a general sense is a common, joint and corporate participation in something, and in the scriptural sense, involves the issue and flow of the divine life.
 Fellowship implies a sense of traffic.
 In fact, the word used for "fellowship" in the Chinese Recovery Version Bible is "traffic."
 This can be illustrated by the power plant being the source of the electrical current or traffic to many homes.
 On one hand, there is a vertical fellowship between each home and the power plant, and on the other hand, there is a horizontal fellowship between each home, as they are all interconnected on the same grid.
 Likewise, a Christian must have both fellowship with God, as well as with the members of the Body (1 John 1:3).

-Fellowship is for worshipping, praying and rejoicing, and is a function of the human spirit.
-This brings in communion with God.

-When we are brought into the fellowship, we not only have a vertical fellowship with God but also a horizontal fellowship with one another (1 John 1:3).
-These are two components of one fellowship.
-In order to have genuine fellowship, there must be both components.

 This fellowship is unique - there is only one life, one source, on Christ, one Spirit - thus there can only be one genuine fellowship of life.
+Staying in this fellowship is crucial for the Christian life.
+To be cut off from the fellowship, that is to no longer meet with or commune with the local believers, will inevitably result in spiritual death.

 ## Analogies

 ### Blood

-## The Flow

 The flow of life is constantly in motion, like the blood in our physical body.
 When we have uninterrupted fellowship, the flow circulates, and we are able to stay alive spiritually.
 If the flow of blood stops, it clots.
 This can cause many issues (strokes, pulmonary embolism, etc.).
 We have to keep the blood flowing for our Body to function properly.
 The lack of flow results in detachment, death and darkness.

 ### Electricity

 In an electrical circuit, the current must be switched on and kept flowing.
+If the flow stops, the circuit dies and stops functioning.

+### River

+The fellowship is the one unique flow in the Body of Christ, and is actually depicted in the New Jerusalem in Revelation 22.
+This river of water of life which proceeds out of the throne of God to the rest of the city (Rev. 22:1).

 ## Vertical Fellowship